A Sophisticated Suite of Assessment Tests, Validated by Industry Studies

-The Versant suite of tests are a set of sophisticated, reliable methods of scoring.
+The Versant suite of assessment tests are a set of sophisticated, reliable methods of scoring.
 Test validations have been well-documented and users can be confident the technology is accurate, specific and detailed.

 To measure the accuracy of Versant’s automated scoring, studies have compared automatically-generated scores and the scores generated from professional human raters.
 A high correlation between the two scores suggests that machine scoring is similar to scores that human experts produce.

 Using human transcriptions and human ratings of tests, researchers analyzed and scored test-taker responses without automatic speech processing technologies.
 They then compared the human-generated scores with the machine-generated scores to determine the accuracy of the automatic scoring.

 Scoring from the Versant assessment test is free of bias or fatigue that effects human judgment.
 The automated scoring process is fair and virtually error-free, delivering accurate, reliable results.

 Various scatter-plots of the final machine-generated scores, and human-generated scores, have shown the correlation for the final score and each sub-score.
 Data points show a clear linear trend, indicating that for every case evaluation, the scores that machines generated have closely aligned with those from trained transcribers and expert raters.

 Proven Reliability and Integrity

 Aside from reliability, the other indicators of a test’s quality are its correlation and validity of interpretations derived from the scores.
 Specifically for VAET, the pronunciation sub-score may correlate highly with the fluency sub-score, although in some instances it may not correlate as highly with the vocabulary, comprehension, and interactions sub-scores.